threefoldtech/0-robot/docs/templates/README.md

 version: 1.0.0
 ```

-When creating a new service, the user needs to refer to the template use with its template UID.
+When creating a new service, the user needs to refer to the template used with its template UID.

 This snippet of code show how to create a new service using a template UID:
 ```python